BigWingBeat/rain-world-coalescence/README.md

 - [The Rust language toolchain](https://www.rust-lang.org/tools/install) - the server is written in pure Rust

-To compile the server, you just need to run `cargo build --release --package multiplayer_mvp_server` in the root folder of the repository.
+To compile the server, you just need to run `cargo build --release --package coalescence_server` in the root folder of the repository.
 The compiled server binary will be located somewhere in the `target` folder.